spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/authority-and-interest.md

 > **Tip:** Before you read this page, you should read [What is SpatialOS?]({{urlRoot}}/content/spatialos-concepts/what-is-spatialos), [World, entities, components]({{urlRoot}}/content/spatialos-concepts/world-entities-components), and [Workers and load balancing]({{urlRoot}}/content/spatialos-concepts/workers-and-load-balancing).

-One of the central ideas of SpatialOS is the idea that your worker instances have access only to a part of the game world.
+When you use [zoning]({{urlRoot}}/content/spatialos-concepts/workers-and-load-balancing#zoning) in your SpatialOS game world, one of the central ideas is that your worker instances have access only to a part of the game world.
 This access is governed both by what the worker instance has _authority_ over and what it has _interest_ in.

 ## Authority (known as “write access authority”)
 Every SpatialOS component on every entity in the world needs to be simulated.
 That is, it has computation associated with it, and something needs to carry out that computation.